Table of Contents

 Board review style answer #1

 E. Synovial sarcoma has fusion of SS18 with SSX1, SSX2 or SSX4.
-It typically occurs in younger patients, with the peak incidence in the third - fourth decade and most cases show at least focal cytokeratin expression.
+It typically occurs in younger patients, with the peak incidence in the third to fourth decade and in most cases shows at least focal cytokeratin expression.
 It is not associated with PAX3 rearrangements, a typical finding in alveolar rhabdomyosarcoma and biphenotypic sinonasal sarcoma.
 HHV8 is seen in Kaposi sarcoma.

 Board review style question #2